 CCG running costs are currently forecast to be below budget for 2021/22.
-This mainly represents an under commitment against budget allocated to non-pay related costs, with savings being driven by the current home working arrangements for the majority of CCG staff.
+This mainly represents an under commitment against budget allocated to non-pay related costs, with savings being driven by the current home working arrangements for most CCG staff.

-• COVID-19 costs outside of Funding Envelope
+COVID-19 costs outside of Funding Envelope

 As mentioned in section 2.6 above, expenditure commitments for specific COVID-19 related costs that are funded outside of allocated funding envelopes are reviewed by NHS England and a retrospective non-recurrent funding adjustment actioned to reimburse these costs.
 These out of envelope COVID-19 costs are reported at £5.864 in total for H1 and the CCG has been allocated resource to fully fund this commitment.
-Further costs totalling £5.558m are forecast for H2, with costs of £1.883m committed for months 7 and 8, for which reimbursement is still anticipated.
+Further costs totalling £6.058m are forecast for H2, with costs of £3.954m committed for months 7 to 10, for which reimbursement is still anticipated.